orybossman/Seema-s-Divine-Brew/README.md

             margin: 0;
             padding: 0;
             background-image: url('your-background-image.jpg'); /* Replace 'your-background-image.jpg' with the actual path to your background image */
-            background-size: contain; /* Adjusts the background image size to fit within the body */
+            background-size: cover; /* Adjusts the background image size to cover the entire body */
             background-repeat: no-repeat; /* Prevents the background image from repeating */
             color: #fff; /* Set text color to white for better visibility on dark background */ }